Omg, my baby can read! No, not picking up a random book and deciphering the words or storyline, but reading the way a baby can read.

-Heading into the 2-3-year-old year, children will start to point out common images that they know.
+Heading into the 2-3-year-old year, children will start pointing out familiar images they know.
 “Cat” while pointing to a picture of a cat.
-They may start repeating phrases they remember from the book; “I think I can I think I can…” All of these are different ways to read at this developmental level!
+They may begin repeating phrases they remember from the book; “I think I can, I think I can…” All of these are different ways to read at this developmental level!

-As they head into the 3-4-year-old year, their reading will start to come to life.
+Their reading will come to life as they head into the 3-4-year-old year.
 Literally.
 Acting out pages of the book as they flip through it.
 They are so excited to see their favorite storylines and characters that they want to show the actions happening.
-Imagine them blowing the house down in the Three Little Pigs.
+Imagine them blowing the house down in The Three Little Pigs.

-What if I or another family member can’t read?
+What if another family member or I can’t read?

 Reading does not only mean printed words.
-A huge part of the foundational piece mentioned above is your child listening to oral language.
+Much of the foundational piece mentioned above is your child listening to oral language.
 While your young child is listening to what you say, they don’t have a clue what the printed words on the paper actually say.

 What’s Environmental Print?
 Is that reading or memorizing?

 Environmental Print is where I start to geek out as a teacher-mommy!
-This simply means reading things that are commonly around you in life.
+This simply means reading things that are common around you in life.
 For instance, many kids can recognize the following symbols:

 Whether or not you use the locations listed above, kids start realizing that symbol means something!

-In some ways, this is memorizing, but that’s not a bad thing!
-For very young children we want to encourage reading which means building positive associations when they see things they know.
+This is memorizing in some ways, but that’s not bad!
+For very young children, we want to encourage reading which means building positive associations when they see things they know.
 For instance, they may not know the “s” in STOP makes the “sssss” sound or that the “o” in this word is the short vowel sound, but they know that sign says stop!

 What can you do to encourage a lifelong love of reading?

 Start now!
 Get your little ones excited to sit together, snuggle up, and read.
-Reading before bed is not only a great time to consistently build reading into your day, but also a great way to calm down before drifting off to sleep peacefully (ideally….)
+Reading before bed is a great time to consistently build reading into your day and a great way to calm down before drifting off to sleep peacefully (ideally….)

-Starting early to lay the foundation for a lifelong love of books and reading will really help when kids are moving into the formal stages of reading.
-Some kids find this stage frustrating for so many different reasons and start to lose interest in books.
+Starting early to lay the foundation for a lifelong love of books and reading will help kids move into the formal stages of reading.
+Some kids find this stage frustrating for many reasons and start losing interest in books.
 Keep reading to them, even as they get older.
-Find new genres that may keep their interest longer like comic books.
+Find new genres that may keep their interest longer, like comic books.
 Encourage them to work through the frustrating parts of formally learning to read so they can continue loving reading forever!